USS Saratoga (1780)

-USS Saratoga was a sloop in the Continental Navy.
-She was the first ship to honor the historic Battle of Saratoga.
+USS Saratoga was an 18-gun sloop of the Continental Navy.
+She was named in honor of the Battles of Saratoga.
 Having disappeared in 1781, her fate remains a mystery.
 Saratoga was built at Philadelphia, Pennsylvania by Wharton and Humphries.
-She was begun in December 1779 and launched on 10 April 1780.
+Her keel was laid in December 1779 and she was launched on April 10, 1780.

 First cruise

 Diplomatic escort

-Commanded by Captain John Young, Saratoga departed Philadelphia on 13 August 1780 escorting the packet, Mercury, which was sailing for Europe carrying Henry Laurens.
+Commanded by Captain John Young, Saratoga departed Philadelphia on August 13, 1780 escorting the packet, Mercury, which was sailing for Europe carrying Henry Laurens.
 The former President of the Continental Congress was planning to seek money on the European continent to finance the American government.

 Two days later, the Saratoga passed frigates Trumbull and Deane in the upper Delaware Bay.
 Captain Young and Henry Laurens communicated with the frigates and they were to join Saratoga in a cruise as a squadron.
 The frigates, continued on up the Delaware River to replenish at Philadelphia.

 After waiting in vain for the frigates to return, Saratoga and Mercury passed through the Delaware Capes out to sea by themselves.
 Because of inadequate ballast, the Saratoga was unstable under a heavy spread of canvas and was forced to proceed much more slowly than the Mercury.
 Thus, the Mercury was forced to heave to each night to allow the Saratoga to catch up.
-This schedule continued until 23 August, when Henry Laurens released the Saratoga from her escorting duty with the suggestion that she "...make a short cruise and then return to Philadelphia..."
+This schedule continued until August 23, when Henry Laurens released the Saratoga from her escorting duty with the suggestion that she "...make a short cruise and then return to Philadelphia..."
 Afterwards, the unescorted Mercury was captured by the British off Newfoundland and Laurens was imprisoned in England.

 Hunting off Delaware

 For more than a fortnight, Captain Young operated east of the shipping lanes while he trained his crew in operating their ship and fighting her guns.
-On the afternoon of 9 September, a lookout spotted a sail to the northwest.
+On the afternoon of September 9, a lookout spotted a sail to the northwest.
 By then, Young had managed to get Saratoga into fighting shape.

 He headed his ship toward the unknown sail and set out in pursuit.
 By twilight, he was close enough to see that his quarry was a brig flying British colors.
 Some two hours later, Saratoga had closed within hailing distance and learned that the chase was the Royal Navy's brig, HMS Keppel, and not about to surrender.
 Saratoga opened fire with a broadside and was quickly answered by Keppel, opening an inconclusive, three-hour battle.
 During the action, due to gale force seas, coinciding with her insufficient ballast, the Saratoga's guns were unable to inflict any serious damage on Keppel.
 After Captain Young’s repeated efforts to close to boarding distance of the Keppel and the British brig evading those efforts, and midnight approaching, Young ordered the helmsman to end the chase and head for home.